HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/sampl_conf.md

 ![screenshot](../../assets/images/screenshots/cc-sampl-weather-hours.png)
 ![screenshot](../../assets/images/screenshots/cc-sampl-weather-days.png)

 This example implements two weather forecast screens which located on the same page, can be swiped left and right.
-On the top area the current weather is shown, on the bottom area the user can choose by swiping between forecast for the next hours and forecast for the next days.
+On the top area the current weather is shown, on the bottom area the user can choose by swiping between next hours and next days forecast.
 This is achieved by a [tabview](../../../design/objects#tabview) object with invisible tabs.

 Since there's no weather integration in Home Assistant which can offer so much information at once, this can be achieved by installing multiple weather components.
 In our example we use two: